SoDehghan/SupMPN/README.md

 ```

 # Acknowledgements
-loss function Codes are adapted from the repos of the EMNLP19 paper [Sentence-BERT: Sentence Embeddings using Siamese BERT-Networks](https://github.com/UKPLab/sentence-transformers)
+Loss function Codes are adapted from the repos of the EMNLP19 paper [Sentence-BERT: Sentence Embeddings using Siamese BERT-Networks](https://github.com/UKPLab/sentence-transformers)
-our implementation are based on setup from the repo of the SimCSE paper [SimCSE: Simple Contrastive Learning of Sentence Embeddings] (https://github.com/princeton-nlp/SimCSE)
+Our implementation are based on setup from the repo of the SimCSE paper [SimCSE: Simple Contrastive Learning of Sentence Embeddings] (https://github.com/princeton-nlp/SimCSE)